UMDOER/PSYC341OER/_pages/memory/memory_stages.md

 Psychologists conceptualize memory in terms of *types*, in terms of *stages*, and in terms of *processes*.
 In this section we will cover the three major memory stages: *sensory* memory, *short-term* or *working* memory, and *long-term* memory (Atkinson & Shiffrin, 1968).
 Then, in the next section, we will consider the nature of long-term memory, with a particular emphasis on the cognitive techniques we can use to improve our memories.
 Our discussion will focus on the three processes that are central to long-term memory: *encoding*, *storage*, and *retrieval*.

 ## Learning Objectives

-Add some
+* Add some

 One way of understanding memory is to think about it in terms of stages that describe the length of time that information remains available to us.
-According to this approach (see Figure 9.4, "Memory Duration"), information begins in *sensory memory*, moves to *short-term memory*, and eventually moves to *long-term memory*.
+According to this approach (see Figure 9.4, "Memory Duration"), information begins in *sensory memory*, moves to *short-term memory* or *working memory*, and eventually moves to *long-term memory*.
 But not all information makes it through all three stages; most of it is forgotten.
 Whether the information moves from shorter-duration memory into longer-duration memory or whether it is lost from memory entirely depends on how the information is attended to and processed.

 [![""](http://opentextbc.ca/introductiontopsychology/wp-content/uploads/sites/9/2013/11/a74de49aa1281b2a68a59837b882d879-1024x371.jpg)](http://opentextbc.ca/introductiontopsychology/wp-content/uploads/sites/9/2013/11/a74de49aa1281b2a68a59837b882d879.jpg)

-Figure 9.4 Memory Duration.
-Memory can characterized in terms of stages --- the length of time that information remains available to us.
+Figure: Memory characterized in terms of stages.

 Sensory Memory
 --------------